-Each week Oak National Academy host assemblies and faith worships in partnership with TES, available from 11am.
+If you would like to join us in worship from home: each week Oak National Academy host assemblies and faith worships in partnership with TES, available from 11am.
 These are opportunities for us all to come together, hear from some inspirational guest speakers, and to think and talk about wider things affecting us.
 You can watch the assemblies at any time if you cannot join us on Thurdays and Fridays at 11am.
 Just visit the website above and click ‘join assembly’.

-We miss you and hope to see you all again soon.
 To help us feel a sense of togetherness we ask that you follow the links below and join us for:

 These are some of our favourites:

 - Kindness assembly with the Duchess of Cambridge

 - Togetherness assembly (this is for older children so watch first and decide if your child is mature enough to watch this content)

 - Resilience assembly

 We are proud to work in partnership with: